xdrip/xdrip_docs/docs/index.md

 - Use of [code from github.com](https://github.com/NightscoutFoundation/xDrip) is without warranty or formal support of any kind.
 Please review the repository’s [LICENSE](https://github.com/NightscoutFoundation/xDrip/blob/master/LICENSE) for details.
 - All product and company names, trademarks, servicemarks, registered trademarks, and registered servicemarks are the property of their respective holders.
 Their use is for information purposes and does not imply any affiliation with or endorsement by them.

-**Please note:** this project has no association with and is not endorsed by: Abbott Laboratories, Ascenia, Companion Medical, Dexcom, Medtronic, Lifescan, Medtrum, Pendiq, Roche, Senseonics.
+**Please note:** this project has no association with and is not endorsed by: Abbott Laboratories, Ascenia, Companion Medical, Dexcom, Medtronic, Lifescan, Medtrum, Pendiq, Roche, Senseonics, GlucoRx.